Danny Alexander: Personal life

 Alexander married Rebecca Hoar in July 2005 in Chippenham.
 They have two children.

 In October 2010, Deputy Leader of the Labour Party Harriet Harman mentioned Alexander during her speech at the Labour Party's Scottish Conference, referring to his red hair.
 She said, "Now, many of us in the Labour Party are conservationists and we all love the red squirrel.
 But there is one ginger rodent which we never want to see again in the Highlands – Danny Alexander."
 The speech generated controversial media attention and Alexander responded stating he was "proud" of his hair colour.
 Harman later apologised, admitting her conduct was "wrong".

-In November 2012 the Cairngorm Brewery rebranded their beer called "Cairngorm Gold" as "Ginger Rodent" with Alexander's agreement and cooperation.
+In November 2012 the Cairngorm Brewery rebranded their beer called "Cairngorm Gold" as "Ginger Rodent" with Alexander's agreement and cooperation (as of 2026, said beer is still available as "Cairngorm Gold", and "Ginger Rodent" is absent from the manufacturer's website).
 This same beer is also exported to Australia where it is called "Sheepshaggers Gold".
 The brewery is located in his former constituency.

 Alexander has been nicknamed "Beaker" due to his resemblance to The Muppet Show character.

 Alexander is a self described heavy metal fan.